 Natural Medicines Comprehensive Database rates effectiveness based on scientific evidence according to the following scale: Effective, Likely Effective, Possibly Effective, Possibly Ineffective, Likely Ineffective, and Insufficient Evidence to Rate (detailed description of each of the ratings).

-liver damage.
+Groundsel is UNSAFE for anyone to use.
+There's a lot of concern about using groundsel as medicine, because it contains chemicals called hepatotoxic pyrrolizidine alkaloids (PAs), which may block blood flow in the veins, causing liver damage.
 Hepatotoxic PAs might also cause cancer and birth defects.
-Groundsel preparations that are not certified and labeled "hepatotoxic PA-free" are considered UNSAFE.
+Groundsel preparations that are not certified and labeled “hepatotoxic PA-free” are considered UNSAFE.

 It's also UNSAFE to apply groundsel to broken skin.
 The dangerous chemicals in groundsel can be absorbed quickly through broken skin and can lead to dangerous body-wide toxicity.
 Steer clear of skin products that aren't certified and labeled “hepatotoxic PA-free.”
 There isn't enough information to know if it's safe to apply groundsel to unbroken skin.
 It's best to avoid use.